keeps/dbptk-developer/README.md

     -if, --import-file=value    (required) Path to SIARD2 archive file

 ## Available export modules: -e <module>, --export=module

+Export module: jdbc
+    -ed, --export-driver=value    (required) the name of the the JDBC driver class.
+For more info about this refer to the website or the README file
+    -ec, --export-connection=value    (required) the connection url to use in the connection

 Export module: microsoft-sql-server
     -es, --export-server-name=value    (required) the name (host name) of the server